rmosolgo/graphql-ruby/guides/schema/class_based_api.md

 Object fields can be created with the `field(...)` class method, which accepts the similar arguments as the previous `field(...)` method.

+Field and argument names should be underscored as a convention.
+They will be converted to camelCase in the underlying GraphQL type and be camelCase in the schema itself.

 ```ruby
 # first, somewhere, a base class:
 class Types::BaseObject < GraphQL::Schema::Object